Danh Sách

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-table does not reflect the order paid?!
-Could also provide a VIEW
+This payment table does not reflect the order paid?!
+Could also provide a VIEW for invoices.

 There are 273 records for this table.